SichengShenPersonal/e_commerce_project/README.md

 # Project Background

+Here's the revised introduction that highlights the end-to-end aspect without using the "focusing" phrase:

 Introduction
-This project analyzes a real-world dataset from Kaggle, featuring Amazon India’s clothing sales data.
-Amazon India, a subsidiary of Amazon, is one of the largest e-commerce platforms in India, known for providing a wide range of products, including fashion, electronics, home goods, and more.
-It has become proficient in delivering products across the country, leveraging its vast logistics network and strong customer base.
+This project is an end-to-end data analysis journey, covering everything from data cleaning to visualization and analysis.
+It uses a real-world dataset from Kaggle featuring Amazon India’s clothing sales, with the aim of preparing the data for deep insights and actionable conclusions.

-In this project, the focus is on three key areas of analysis:
+The project is structured into three key phases:

-Together, these analyses will provide a comprehensive view of the sales dynamics in Amazon India's clothing category, with actionable insights for improving decision-making.
+- **Python-Based Data Cleaning:**
+In the initial phase, Python is used to perform basic cleaning operations such as handling missing values, removing duplicates, and standardizing formats.
+The cleaned data is then converted into a CSV file that is compatible with SQL Server, making it ready for more advanced transformations.

+- **SQL Data Cleaning and Transformation:**
+The second phase involves using SQL for more comprehensive data cleaning and transformation.
+This process prepares the data for efficient analysis and visualization by ensuring it is well-structured and ready for exploration.

-- **Popular Domestic Products Analysis:** This section identifies and analyzes the most popular clothing products sold domestically in India.
-By understanding which products are in high demand, we can gain insights into customer preferences and purchasing patterns.
+- **Popular Domestic Products Dashboard and Analysis:**
+The final phase consists of building an interactive dashboard to analyze the most popular domestic products sold on Amazon India.
+By visualizing geographical and product category data, the dashboard provides deeper insights into customer preferences and sales trends, helping stakeholders make informed decisions.
-- **Sales Trend Analysis:** Here, I will explore overall sales trends to uncover patterns over time, such as seasonality, peak periods, or emerging trends in customer behavior.
-This can help in forecasting future demand and optimizing sales strategies.
-- **International vs. Domestic Sales Trend Analysis:** This subsection compares the sales trends of products sold domestically in India versus those sold internationally.
-By comparing these trends, I aim to highlight differences in demand, product performance, and market behavior across different regions.

 The original dateset can be found [here](https://github.com/SichengShenPersonal/e_commerce_project/tree/main/raw_data)

+The python code used to inspect and clean the data for this analysis can be found [here](https://github.com/SichengShenPersonal/e_commerce_project/blob/main/python_code/e-commerce%20data%20cleaning.ipynb)

-The SQL queries used to inspect and clean the data for this analysis can be found [here](https://github.com/SichengShenPersonal/e_commerce_project/tree/main/sql_queries).
+The SQL queries used to transform the data for this analysis can be found [here](https://github.com/SichengShenPersonal/e_commerce_project/tree/main/sql_queries).

-An interactive Tableau dashboard used to report and explore sales trends can be found here [here]
+The interactive Tableau dashboards used to report and explore sales trends can be found here [here](https://public.tableau.com/shared/QP7TFBBN9?:display_count=n&:origin=viz_share_link)